datawhores/empuploader/README.md

 > - Download and install a non portable version of chrome
 > - it should be in your x86 program files folder.
 This is the default install directory on 64bit Windows

+# Note:
+* on Linux you may need to chmod + x -R ./bin/ to give permession to the binaries in that folder

 # ARGs